Skip to Main Content

 Once you put your money into an annuity, it’s generally tied up for an extended period.
 You’ll receive your income stream, and may be able to withdraw some of the principal, but for the most part, your money is locked into the annuity and you have relatively little access to it.

+While there may be ways for you to wiggle out of an annuity contract, don’t expect them to be easy or free.
 That can be problematic if you need money for an emergency and your income or other savings don’t suffice.

-Variable annuities tend to have the highest fees too — a mortality and expense risk charge, the expense ratios of any funds you invest in, administrative fees and any additional fees for special riders you’ve added to the account (for example, a death benefit or guaranteed minimum payout.)
+Variable annuities tend to have the highest fees too — a mortality and expense risk charge, the expense ratios of any funds you invest in, administrative fees and any additional fees for special riders you’ve added to the account (for example, a death benefit or guaranteed minimum payout).

 And suppose you withdraw your money early, before age 59 ½.
-In that case, you can get hit with a 10 percent bonus penalty from the IRS in addition to taxes you’ll owe on any investment gains, much like the penalties for early withdrawals from traditional IRA and 401(k) accounts.
+In that case, you can get hit with a 10 percent penalty from the IRS in addition to taxes you’ll owe on any investment gains, much like the penalties for early withdrawals from traditional IRA and 401(k) accounts.

 Alternatives to annuities